 Practice support for Midwifery

-This page provides an overview of the differing roles in supporting our pre-registration nursing and nurse associates in clinical practice settings.
-If you are interested in taking more of an active role in student learning you will be able to find details about our role preparation opportunities, the documentation we use to assess students in practice, the skills we teach, and the placement support we offer.
+This page provides an overview of the differing roles in supporting our student midwives undertaking the BSc.
+Hons Midwifery course in clinical practice settings.
+If you are interested in taking more of an active role in student learning and assessment you will be able to find details about our role preparation opportunities, the documentation we use to assess students in practice and the placement support we offer.